jezmor/tu6-messaging-service/README.md

 This project simplifies text messaging from web apps!

+## Advantages of this Implementation
+You might be asking yourself, what's different between this and just sending a call to Twilio?
+The answer is simple!
+I didn't build the one Twilio uses... that could be a good or bad thing depending on who you ask.
+This is a hassle free template to send messages through Twilio from your AWS Account(s) and centralizes your messaging into one core configuration.
+It can be easily and quickly deployed into multiple regions, environments, accounts, etc.

 ## Getting Setup
 1. Configure Twilio
 - [Create an account with Twilio](https://www.twilio.com/try-twilio).